Sabaton (band): Legends (2025–present)

 In May 2025, Sabaton played some shows in South America.
 In June, they returned to Sweden Rock Festival for the first time in a decade.
 In September they will return to Australia, with support from Amaranthe.
 They will then play their debut shows in New Zealand.
 In October, Sabaton will return to Istanbul, Turkey.
 After that, they will play their first shows in Moldova and Kazakhstan.

-Sabaton will commence the The Legendary Tour in late 2025, playing twenty-two shows in Europe featuring The Legendary Orchestra, wrapping up the tour in their home country of Sweden.
+Sabaton will commence The Legendary Tour in late 2025, playing twenty-two shows in Europe featuring The Legendary Orchestra, wrapping up the tour in their home country of Sweden.

 On 12 April 2025, Sabaton announced the single "Templars" (which depicts the titular Knights Templars) which was released on 25 April 2025.
 This was the first material released under their new contract with Better Noise Music, however, the single and the album was completed before the band moved to the label.
 The music video for "Templars" was filmed in Serbia at Belgrade Fortress and Smederevo Fortress.
 On 6 June 2025, the band released another single titled "Hordes of Khan", about Genghis Khan.
 The band released two more singles on 25 July 2025, "The Duelist," about Samurai Miyamoto Musashi and "Lightning at the Gates," about Hannibal and his invasion of Rome.
 On the same day, the band announced their eleventh studio album, Legends, which was released on 17 October 2025.